Complaints against the Police and Crime Commissioner

 Avon and Somerset Office of the Police and Crime Commissioner

-However it is important to note that the Panel is the final arbiter of complaints against the Commissioner and complaints will be referred to the Panel for informal resolution if:-
+However it is important to note that the Panel is the final arbiter of complaints against the Commissioner.
+Complaints will be referred to the Panel for informal resolution if:-

 - the complainant is not satisfied with how the complaint has been dealt with

-- the Chief Executive considers there to be an actual or perceived conflict of interest in dealing with the complaint
+- the Chief of Staff considers there to be an actual or perceived conflict of interest in dealing with the complaint

 - the IOPC refers a matter back to the Panel

-- there is a request for a review/escalation of a complaint by a member of the Pane
+- there is a request for a review/escalation of a complaint by a member of the Panel

-Complaints Reports: published when the Panel believes it is in the public interest to do so:-
+Complaints Reports are published when the Panel believes it is in the public interest to do so:-

 Complaints about operational policing matters or the conduct of Police officers are dealt with by the Professional Standards Department at Avon and Somerset Police